nijil71/Awwards_clone/README.md

-# Awwwards Clone
+# Web3 Gaming Site Lanidng Page

 ## Overview

-This project is a clone of Awwwards that showcases award-winning websites and applications.
-It is built using modern web technologies to ensure a smooth and interactive experience.
+This project is a Web3 modern-looking gaming site landing page designed to provide a smooth and interactive experience.

 ## Features